 Rochester Early College is the only high school in the Rochester City School District that offers the Early College model.
-Our school provides an opportunity for our scholars to not only earn a high school diploma but also earn an Associate Degree in four years.
+Our school provides an opportunity for our scholars to not only earn a high school diploma but also earn 24- 60 college credits in four years of high school.
 Scholars who want to get a head start on a two-year or four-year college degree should consider Rochester Early College International High School.
 The school has a close partnership with Monroe Community College and provides a small school environment.
 Scholars who seek the personal attention of a smaller setting with college course offerings will find success at Rochester Early College International High School.
 Scholars who are highly motivated, college bound, and have strong work ethics are welcome to apply.

 - Scholars are expected to complete at least 24 college credits while still in high school.
 In addition to the advanced college work, all content areas promote globally competent scholars.

 - Dual credit courses and college credits begin at grade 9.
-Areas of dual credit include: Art, Health, Microsoft Office, Personal Money Management, English, and Introduction to Business.
+Areas of dual credit include: Art, Health, Microsoft Office, Personal Money Management, English, Spanish, Chinese and Introduction to Business.